Do you have chickens and rats? Or

-This is the new soft close version of our exterior rated rat proof chicken feeder in a three pack for 41% cheaper shipping.
-There is an interior soft close version as well that is $5.00 less per feeder.
+This is the soft close version of our exterior rated rat proof chicken feeder in a three pack for 41% cheaper shipping.
 There have been thousands of the original feeders sold but one of the complaints was that the door closed so loudly and it delayed training for some flocks.
 Now if people followed the training instructions the birds learned to use the feeder despite the noise and a lot of people remarked that the sound of the door closing allowed them to know that the feeders were working without having to go into the coop.
 But people kept asking so we finally made a soft close version.

-There won't be any reviews for a while as this type of feeder is a brand new item, only
+There won't be many reviews for a while as this type of feeder is a fairly new item, only

 about one out of twenty customers will leave reviews even on purchases